Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum Speed Limit time of two-flavor neutrino oscillations

-In Figs.\,\ref{Fig5} and \ref{Fig6}, in the ultra-relativistic approximation ($t\approx L$), the entanglement entropy $S_{EE}(\rho_e(t))$ and the capacity of entanglement $C_E(\rho_e(t))$, respectively, are plotted as a function of propagation length ($L$ in kilometers) for the initial electron flavor neutrino state $\ket{\nu_e}$, particularly in vacuum (red dashed line) and in the presence of a constant earth-matter potential (green solid line).
-We observe that at $L=0$, the entanglement entropy ($S_{EE}(\rho_e(t))$) is zero, indicating that $\ket{\nu_e(t)}$ is in a separable state.
-Moreover, as $L$ increases ($L>0$), $S_{EE}(\rho_e(t))$ develops periodically and monotonically towards its maximum across vacuum and matter backgrounds.
-Additionally, we observe a separation in entanglement entropy in the presence of matter compared to vacuum.
-In Fig.\,\ref{Fig6}, the capacity of entanglement $C_E$ (or the variance in the entanglement entropy) approaches zero when neutrino oscillates in vacuum (red dashed line), in both the maximally entangled and separable state limits.
+In Figs.\,\ref{Fig5} and \ref{Fig6}, in the ultrarelativistic approximation ($t\approx L$), for the DUNE's baseline length ($L\approx 1300\,\rm km$) and energy ($E\approx 3.5\,\rm GeV$), the entanglement entropy $S_{EE}(\rho_\mu(t))$ and the capacity of entanglement $C_E(\rho_\mu(t))$, respectively, are plotted as a function of propagation length ($L$ in kilometers) for the initial muon flavor neutrino state $\ket{\nu_\mu}$, particularly in vacuum (red dashed line) and in the presence of a constant Earth-matter potential (green solid line).
+We observe that at $L=0$, the entanglement entropy [$S_{EE}(\rho_\mu(t))$] is zero, indicating that $\ket{\nu_\mu(t)}$ is in a separable state.
+Moreover, as $L$ increases ($L>0$), $S_{EE}(\rho_\mu(t))$ increases across vacuum and matter backgrounds.
+Additionally, we observe a separation in entanglement entropy in the presence of matter compared to vacuum near $L\approx 1300\,\rm km$.
+In Fig.\,\ref{Fig6}, the capacity of entanglement $C_E$ (or the variance in the entanglement entropy) approaches zero when neutrino oscillates in vacuum (red dashed line) and matter (green solid line), in a separable state limit.
 However, $C_E$ attains a maximum in a partially entangled state.
-Additionally, for neutrino oscillations in matter (green solid line), $C_{ E}$ reaches its maximum value for a partially entangled state, but there is a dip in $C_{E}$ when the $S_{EE}$ is maximum.
-The entanglement entropy (or capacity of entanglement) attains its maximum (or minimum) when the survival and oscillation probabilities are equal, i.e., $|\tilde{\mathcal{A}}_{ee}(t)|^2=1-|\tilde{\mathcal{A}}_{ee}(t)|^2=\frac{1}{2}$.
-Hence, in the two-qubit system, at $L>0$, $S_{EE}(\rho_e(t))\neq0$ and $C_{E}(\rho_e(t))\neq0$ identify that the time-evolved electron flavor neutrino state $\ket{\nu_e(t)}$ is a bipartite two-qubit pure entangled state.
-The $\ket{\nu_e(t)}$ produces flavor eigenstates of $\ket{\nu_\alpha}$ and $\ket{\nu_\beta}$, similar to the Bell's state/two-qubit state used in quantum information.
-Moreover, in Fig.\,(\ref{7}), using eqns.\,(\ref{42}) and (\ref{43}) in eqn.\,(\ref{6}), the QSL time for the entanglement entropy $\tau^{E}_{\rm QSL}$ of $\ket{\nu_e(t)}$ is estimated as a function of propagation length ($L$ in kilometers) across vacuum (red dashed line) and in a constant earth-matter potential backgrounds (green solid line).
-Under the QSL time-bound condition $\tau^E_{\rm QSL}/L<1$, we observe a quick suppression of entanglement in matter compared to vacuum as the propagation length increases.
+Hence, in the two-qubit system, at $L>0$, $S_{EE}(\rho_\mu(t))\neq0$ and $C_{E}(\rho_\mu(t))\neq0$ identify that the time-evolved muon flavor neutrino state $\ket{\nu_\mu(t)}$ is a bipartite pure entangled state, similar to the two-qubit entangled state used in quantum information.